-Have you ever wondered how an app on your phone can display the current weather or display a location map?
-The answer is often in a technology called fire or Application Programming Interface.
+Have you ever wondered how apps on your phone can display the current weather or show location maps?
+The answer often lies in a technology called API or Application Programming Interface.
 An API is a bridge that allows two different applications or systems to “talk” to each other.

 In the modern programming world, almost every application you use today interacts with APIs, either directly or indirectly.

-For those of you who are just starting to learn coding or are interested in entering the world of technology, understanding the basic concepts of API is very important.
-This article will help you understand what fire is, how it works, its types, as well as easy-to-understand examples of use in everyday life.
-Yup, we're going to get them one by one!
+For those of you who are just starting to learn coding or are interested in entering the world of technology, understanding the basic concepts of APIs is very important.
+This article will help you understand what an API is, how it works, the different types, and easy-to-understand examples of its use in everyday life.
+Let's take a closer look at each one!

-A fire is a restaurant waiter who delivers your order from the table to the kitchen, then comes back to bring food to you.
-Without an API, every application would have to build everything from scratch, which would certainly take time and huge resources.
+In other words, an API is like a restaurant waiter who takes your order from your table to the kitchen, then brings your food back to you.
+Without APIs, every application would have to build everything from scratch, which would certainly take a lot of time and resources.

 In the digital world, APIs act like a link between two different pieces of software.
 For example, when you log in to an app using a Google or Facebook account, it happens thanks to the help of APIs that allow secure data exchange between apps.
 APIs can be used for many things, from accessing data, making online payments, to sending notifications to your phone.